GraphiteEditor/Graphite/website/content/volunteer/guide/projects/student-projects.md

 ## Google Summer of Code

-GSoC is a program offering students a stipend for successful completion of an internship-style experience with an open source organization.
+GSoC is a program offering students a [stipend](https://developers.google.com/open-source/gsoc/help/student-stipends) for successful completion of an internship-style experience with an open source organization.
 Read about [how it works](https://summerofcode.withgoogle.com/how-it-works/).

-Graphite intends to participate as a mentoring organization in GSoC 2024, pending acceptance.
+Graphite is [participating](https://summerofcode.withgoogle.com/programs/2024/organizations/graphite) in GSoC 2024 this summer and the proposal formulation period is open now until the April 2 deadline (see the full [timeline](https://developers.google.com/open-source/gsoc/timeline)).

 ### GSoC Proposals

 Writing a good proposal is an important first step that demonstrates your understanding of the project and your ability to plan and execute it.
 A well-defined proposal will set you up for success throughout the rest of the program.

 You are encouraged to reference the project idea list below to find several potential projects suited to your experience, interest, and choice of scope.
-Then, we highly recommend reaching out to a [core team member](/about#core-team) through Discord to discuss your plan in detail before writing a proposal.
+Then, you must reach out to a [core team member](/about#core-team) through Discord to discuss your plan in detail before writing a proposal.
 This will help you understand the project's scope and requirements.
-It will also help us understand your background and capabilities to offer you feedback and suggestions for the best outcome.
+It will also help us understand your background and capabilities to offer you feedback and suggestions for the best outcome in the competitive applicant selection process.

 When it comes to writing the proposal, which you will submit to the GSoC application website, we offer some guidelines below:

 - **Proposal structure:** Please consult the [Blender GSoC application template](https://developer.blender.org/docs/programs/gsoc/application_template/) as reference for our desired format.
-- **Your background:** We're especially interested in your background and experience, so attaching a résumé or CV is optional but suggested and will help us understand your capabilities.
+- **Your background:** We're especially interested in your background and experience, so attaching a résumé or CV is optional but highly recommended and will help us understand your capabilities.
 If able, please also include links to evidence of past open source contributions or personal projects in the bio section of your proposal.
-Our goal is to help you learn and grow as an open source software engineer, not in helping you learn to program from scratch, so any such evidence will help us understand your potential as a self-motivated contributor to the open source community.
+Our goal is to help you learn and grow as a productive open source software engineer, not to help you learn to program from scratch, so any such evidence will help us understand your potential as a self-motivated contributor to the open source community.
-- **Prior PRs:** If you have made any contributions to Graphite or other open source projects, please include links to your pull requests in your proposal.
-We put extra weight towards applicants who have already made contributions to Graphite because this demonstrates your ability to work in a professional capacity with our team and demonstrates your interest in Graphite in particular (as opposed to a shotgun approach to GSoC applications).
+- **Prior PRs:** If you have made any contributions to Graphite and/or similar open source projects, please include links to your pull requests in your proposal.
+We put significant extra weight towards applicants who have already made successful contributions to Graphite because this shows your ability to work in a professional capacity with our team and demonstrates your interest in Graphite in particular (as opposed to a shotgun approach to GSoC applications).
 You can also state that you'll submit your first PRs (we encourage at least two) after the application deadline on [April 2](https://developers.google.com/open-source/gsoc/timeline#april_2_-_1800_utc), but before we make our final selections a couple days prior to [April 24](https://developers.google.com/open-source/gsoc/timeline#april_24_-_1800_utc).
+We are very likely to reject applicants who have not made meaningful contributions to Graphite by that time.

 <!-- TODO: Explain how we want a proposal structured -->